ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth-guard.md

 If a token does not exist in the state, we are in one of two situations:

-- the user _is_ actually logged in and the session needs to be restored from storage
+- the user _is_ actually logged in and the session needs to be restored from preferences
 - the user is not logged in

 So, we need to try and restore the session and then do whatever is appropriate.